Makonede/LinkCannon/README.md

 > If you are asked to overwrite existing files, click `Yes`.

 > **Warning**
 > There is a high chance that this mod will not work with other mods.
-Using other mods in combination with Link Cannon is not supported — do so at your own risk.
+Using other mods in combination with Link Cannon is not supported â€” do so at your own risk.

 ## Updating the mod
 To update the mod, simply uninstall the mod with the instructions below and then install the latest version.